- When Is It Safe to Resume Sex After Delivery?

 Following are tips to enhance your sex appetite post-delivery:

-- Have a talk with your partner on when to restart your sex routine.
+- Have a talk with your partner on when to restart with sex routine.

 - Start gently.
 Make it as comfortable as you can so that your inhibitions about pain from sex evaporate.